wdi-sg/gitbook-2018/03-html-css/css-responsive-design/02responsivedesign.md

 ### Exercise
 Redo the instagram exercise from earlier.

+If you want you can use this finished version as starter code: [https://github.com/wdi-sg/css-positioning/tree/brian-finished/src](https://github.com/wdi-sg/css-positioning/tree/brian-finished/src)

 Make it more friendly to see on a phone.

 1. Don't display the phone when the screen is narrow
 1. Center the main div or make it 100% of the width if the screen is narrow.
-1. stack some of the footer links on a narrower screen
+1. stack the footer links on a narrower screen
 1. Move the instagram logo above the login button, and center the login button